 BY LISA MARIE BASILE

-I'm not at all religious (I'd proudly call myself an atheist) but as the founding editor of Luna Luna, you'd assume I were a witch.
+I'm not at all religious (I'd call myself an atheist) but as the founding editor of Luna Luna, you might assume I’ve always been a witch, that I’m a believer in the afterlife.
+That I wouldn’t be secular.

-I believe human beings have a need for things that may be of an irrational nature; the things (religious figures, spirit guides, crystals, for example) give us a modicum of perceived control and prevent us from a grief that is too heavy.
+For one, I believe human beings have a need for things that make us feel good; maybe some even seem irrational (religious figures, spirit guides, crystal, for example).
+They give us a modicum of perceived control and prevent us from a grief that is too heavy.
+I don’t know what I believe in terms of their real power (can we ever know for sure?) but I know they hold symbolic power for me.

-There is no proof of God (faith is not proof, but it may be magic), no real evidence of meaningful crystal vibrations, and no way for me to feel as though 'spirit guides' aren't just our desire not to be a fleeting blip on eternity's radar.
+There is no proof of God (faith is not proof, but it may be magic), no hard evidence of meaningful crystal vibrations, and no way for me to feel as though 'spirit guides' aren't just our desire not to be a fleeting blip on eternity's radar.
 I'm OK with that.
 I'm alright with it.
+I’m also aware I could be wrong.
+I don’t think it even matters.
+I think magic is found in the mystery, in the unraveling, in asking questions, in discovering what these things symbolize for us.

-I know that the way I interact with these things is through me, and not through an external being--be that God or the divine or a some earthly conduit.
+I know that the way I interact with these things is through me, and not through an external being--be that God or Goddess or the divine or a some earthly conduit.

 When I work with crystals or talk to people about magic, I know that we're talking about ourselves putting our own energy (which may be everlasting and thus the closest thing to God) into ritual.
 That process.
 That symbol.

-At the end of the day, what we put into the world is what we get in return.
-If you're never kind, people won't be kind to you.
+At the end of the day, what we largely put into the world is what we get in return.
+If you're never kind, people probably won't be kind to you.
 If you don't apply for the job, you won't hear from the employer.
+(I’m not taking about manifesting abundance here; there’s a difference between being receptive and believing you’re at fault for a lack of prosperity.
+There are real systemic issues no mindset can change).
 At its very base, magic, magick or whatever you want to call it, is all intention and self.
 The belief of internal power.
 The belief that we can connect.

 So while spell-casting may be intriguing because of that perceived control, it's the intention setting process that I'm really buying into.
-It's not the candle color, which is an entirely human construction, but once again, a symbol of how detailed our intentions really are.
+Example: It's not a spell’s candle color, per se, which is an entirely human construction (and wave length), but once again, a symbol of how detailed our intentions really are.
+The color can help us connect, but it’s not everything.

 Last night I went to a seance held at the Spiritualist Church of NYC.
 I'd known that they did seances at one point and completely forgot.
 Last night I stumbled upon the webpage for the service as I researched for an article.
 I had to go.
 Something real compelled me; it literally moved my body.
 I just moved to Manhattan and changed my job, life and focus in real ways--so many changes in the past 2 months.
-I'd been feeling off center, as if I were running on a wheel, lacking foundation, filled with energy and too distracted.
+I'd been feeling off-center, as if I were running on a wheel, lacking foundation, filled with energy and too distracted.
 I've been emotionally exhausted and traumatized by my new work/life identity to really focus on the inner self.
 Art suffered.
 My body paid the price.
-I gained weight.
+I gained weight, my joints hurt.
+I was tired.

 So, I showed up to the seance, which was in a room at the second floor of the church.
 A beautiful, empty, hollow room with old Victorian wide Windows and hardwood, creaky floors.
 A church assistant set up a small space heater, we all got into a circle (there were eight of us) and pulled ourselves up to a circular, tiny table with a seance trumpet and three candles.
 It was anti-climactic and perfect.